UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-allergy-intolerance.md

 **Usages:**

 * Use this Profile: [RS Bundle — Minimum Data Set](StructureDefinition-rs-bundle-minimum.md)
-* Examples for this Profile: [AllergyIntolerance/rs-example-allergy](AllergyIntolerance-rs-example-allergy.md) and [AllergyIntolerance/rs-minimum-example-allergy](AllergyIntolerance-rs-minimum-example-allergy.md)
+* Examples for this Profile: [AllergyIntolerance/RSMinimumExampleAllergy](AllergyIntolerance-RSMinimumExampleAllergy.md) and [AllergyIntolerance/rs-example-allergy](AllergyIntolerance-rs-example-allergy.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-allergy-intolerance)